What is alcoholic hepatitis?

 The goal of treatment is to restore some or all normal functioning to the liver.

-is permanent, but the liver is often able to repair some of the damage caused by alcohol
+liver is permanent.
+But the liver is often able to repair some of the damage caused

 You may be admitted to the hospital or treated on an outpatient basis.
 There is no

 medicine to cure alcoholic hepatitis.
-Treatment involves reducing the symptoms and
+Treatment involves easing the symptoms and keeping

 What are the complications of alcoholic hepatitis?